kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/workshop.md

 All of this information belongs together because it's all about ONE track.
 That's why we put it all in ONE object!

 **Visual Concept**: [SCHEMA PLACEHOLDER: Diagram showing a Track object with all its properties: sound, volume, isPlaying, button, slider]

-Think of it like a recipe card:
-- **Object** = the recipe card
-- **Properties** = the ingredients and instructions on the card
-- Each track is a separate recipe card with its own ingredients

 ---